Martin Grabmann: Death

+He died in Eichstätt on the afternoon of 9 January 1949, after suffering from chest pains; he was buried at the south wall of the Eichstätt East Cemetery.

 Works

 Grabmann's 2-volume masterpiece The History of Scholastic Method (Die Geschichte der scolastischen Methode) (1909-1911) is the first scholarly work to outline the ongoing development of scholasticism.

-His “Thomas Aquinas: His Personality and Thought” (Thomas von Aquin, eine einführung in seine persönlichkeit und gedankenwelt) (1912) emphasizes Aquinas' development of thought more than a single, coherent system.
+His Thomas Aquinas: His Personality and Thought (Thomas von Aquin, eine einführung in seine persönlichkeit und gedankenwelt) (1912) emphasizes Aquinas' development of thought more than a single, coherent system.
+He also published Die Philosophia Pauperum und ihr Verfasser, Albert von Orlamünde: Ein Beitrag zur Geschichte des Philosophischen Unterrichtes an den Deutschen Stadschulen des Ausgehenden Mittelalters in 1918.

+By the end of his life, his writings totalled over 400 books and essays.

 Although Grabmann's works in German are numerous, only Thomas Aquinas (1928) is available in English.